Diatom: Reason for success

 Diatoms are ecologically successful, and occur in virtually every environment that contains water – not only oceans, seas, lakes, and streams, but also soil and wetlands.
 The use of silicon by diatoms is believed by many researchers to be the key to this ecological success.
 Raven (1983) noted that, relative to organic cell walls, silica frustules require less energy to synthesize (approximately 8% of a comparable organic wall), potentially a significant saving on the overall cell energy budget.
 In a now classic study, Egge and Aksnes (1992) found that diatom dominance of mesocosm communities was directly related to the availability of silicic acid – when concentrations were greater than 2 μmol m^{−3}, they found that diatoms typically represented more than 70% of the phytoplankton community.
 Other researchers have suggested that the biogenic silica in diatom cell walls acts as an effective pH buffering agent, facilitating the conversion of bicarbonate to dissolved CO_{2} (which is more readily assimilated).
-More generally, notwithstanding these possible advantages conferred by their use of silicon, diatoms typically have higher growth rates than other algae of the same corresponding size.
+More generally, whether or not by reason of these possible advantages conferred by their use of silicon, diatoms typically have higher growth rates than other algae of the same corresponding size.